nadavbra/geneffect/README.rst

 What is geneffect?
 --------

 This library combines genomic and proteomic data from various databases (e.g. GENCODE, UCSC's reference genome, UniProt and pfam) into unified gene objects (currently only protein-coding genes).
-It allows you to infer the functional effects of genetic variations in the gene/protein-level.
+It allows you to infer the functional effects of genetic variations at the gene/protein-level.

 Basic usage